mufflyt/tyler/README.md

 # Workflow 👨‍🦲
 1) Gather all the physician data that is needed:
      * Search by subspecialty taxonomy: `tyler::taxonomy` and `tyler::search_by_taxonomy` 👨‍🦲
-     * Search by physician name: `tyler::search_and_process_npi`
+     * Search by physician name: `tyler::search_and_process_npi` 👨‍🦲
      * Merge these two physician data sources together.
-See the code at: `exploratory/Workforce/subspecialists_only`
+See the code at: `exploratory/Workforce/subspecialists_only`  👨‍🦲
      * Add in the physician age from healthgrades.com: ??????
      * Get Physician Compare physician demographics: `tyler::retrieve_clinician_data`
      * Complete the gender for all physicians: `tyler::genderize_physicians`
-     * Check with secondary sources.
+     * Check with secondary sources...

 3) By state name determine the ACOG District.
       * dplyr::left_join with `tyler::ACOG_Districts`